 Director since August 2013

 Heidi Hagen has been a member of the Vericel Board of Directors since 2013.
-Ms. Hagen has extensive experience in operations management and commercializing innovative technologies, including 20 years in the cell and gene therapy industry.
-Currently, Ms. Hagen is Chief Technical Officer of Sonoma Biotherapeutics, a privately-held company leading the development of adoptive Treg cell therapies for autoimmune and inflammatory diseases.
-She also serves on the Board of Directors of Obsidian Therapeutics, a privately-held company dedicated to developing novel cell and gene therapies.
-Most recently, she served as interim CEO and sat on the board of directors of Ziopharm Oncology, Inc., a publicly-traded company developing immune-oncology gene and cell therapies.
-She is also co-founder and former Chief Strategy Officer of Vineti, a software platform company for cell and gene therapy supply chain management.
-Formerly, Ms. Hagen served as Global COO for SOTIO Biotech a.s. and the Senior Vice President of Operations for Dendreon.
-She began her career at Immunex Corporation and worked for ten years in a range of roles in drug development and operations management.
-Ms. Hagen has a B.S. in Cell and Molecular Biology, an M.S. in Bioengineering, and an MBA from the University of Washington.
+Ms. Hagen has extensive experience in operations management and commercializing innovative technologies, including more than 20 years in the cell and gene therapy industries.
+Ms. Hagen is the former Chief Technical Officer of Sonoma Biotherapeutics, a privately-held company leading the development of adoptive TREG cell therapies for autoimmune and inflammatory diseases.
+Additionally, and between 2019 and 2021, she sat on the board of directors of Ziopharm Oncology, Inc., a publicly-traded company developing immune-oncology gene and cell therapies.
+She also served as Ziopharm’s interim CEO during 2021.
+Ms. Hagen is the co-founder and former Chief Strategy Officer of Vineti, Inc., a software platform company for cell and gene therapy supply chain management.
+Formerly, Ms. Hagen served as Global Chief Operating Officer at Sotio LLC, a biotechnology company developing new therapies for the treatment of cancer and autoimmune diseases using its immunotherapy platform and proprietary cell-based technologies, and as SVP of Operations for Dendreon Corporation.
+She began her career at Immunex Corporation where she held positions in drug development, supply chain and operations.
+Ms. Hagen also serves on the board of directors of A-Alpha Bio, a privately-held organization focused on developing synthetic biotechnology and machine learning to accelerate drug development.
+Ms. Hagen has a B.S. in cell and molecular biology, an M.S. in bioengineering, and an M.B.A. at the University of Washington.

 Steven Gilman, Ph.D.